-- (xx) (a) According to the information and explanations given to us and based on audit procedures performed by us, the Company was not required to spent any amount in terms of Section 135 of the Act during the year.
-Accordingly, second proviso to sub-section (5) of section 135 of the said Act and paragraph 3(xx)(a) of the Order is not applicable. - (b) According to the information and explanations given to us and based on audit procedures performed by us, the Company did not have any ongoing project in terms of Section 135 of the Act during the year.
-Accordingly, provision of sub-section (6) of section 135 of the said Act and paragraph 3(xx)(b) of the Order is not applicable. - (xxi) This Report is issued on the standalone financial statements of the Company.
+- (xx) a) There are no unspent amounts towards Corporate Social Responsibility ("CSR") requiring a transfer to a Fund specified in Schedule VII to the Companies Act, 2013 in compliance with second proviso to sub-section (5) of Section 135 of the said Act. - b) According to the information and explanations given to us and based on audit procedures performed by us, the Company did not have any ongoing project in terms of Section 135 of the Act during the year.
+Accordingly, provision of sub-section (6) of section 135 of the said Act and clause 3(xx)(b) of the Order is not applicable.

+(xxi) This Report is issued on the standalone financial statements of the Company.
 Accordingly, paragraph 3(xxi) of the Order is not applicable.

-Chartered Accountants Firm Reg.
-No.: 141179W
+For Batliboi & Purohit Chartered Accountants Firm Reg.
+No.: 101048W